mahaaamir/Bioinformatics-Consulting-Project/Code.md

 ```
 SAM files will be written to data/mappedReads
 slurm output is being written to consultingProject/scripts. <Edit this part after you move it>

+### Alignment post-processing

+### FST calculation
+# Allele frequencies for each population at each base in the reference genome are contained in a synchronized file.
+For Popoolation2 have to make a synchronized file for input.
+Create a synchronized file

+samtools mpileup -B map/pop1.bam map/pop2.bam > p1_p2.mpileup